South Texas Health System Behavioral Brings Together Community Leaders to Address the Current State of Mental Health in the Rio Grande Valley

 Dalinda Gonzalez-Alcantar, CEO of the Boys & Girls Club of McAllen, noted how the COVID-19 pandemic played a role in destabilizing the mental health of so many individuals, including children.

 "Everyone has gone through trauma because we've all gone through a pandemic,” Gonzalez-Alcantar said.
-“What school districts are seeing is that every child that enters our doors during after school programing has some level of trauma that's associated with the pandemic."
+“What school districts are seeing is that every child that enters our doors during after school programming has some level of trauma that's associated with the pandemic."

 "For so long, we expected kids to be in isolation so that led to loneliness and now we definitely are seeing an onset of anxious tendencies, kids that are extremely overwhelmed and overstimulated,” Gonzalez-Alcantar added.
 “We definitely have more kids that are struggling with depression and a lot of it really did stem from the pandemic and then coming back out."